Bladetrain3r/Magic-Launcher/CODEMANIFESTO.md

 ~~ Real Shadow Runners don't get stuck in the Darkness ~~

+### What Magic Launcher Does NOT Solve

+**Magic Launcher is not Agile for GUIs.**
+**It's not Kubernetes for desktop apps.**
+**It's not The Phoenix Project for your personal computing.**

+It won't:
+- Make your standup meetings shorter
+- Reduce your story points
+- Optimize your sprint velocity
+- Fix your technical debt
+- Align your stakeholders

+Because those aren't tool problems.
+Those are people problems wearing tool costumes.

+### The Paradigm Trap

+The software industry loves paradigms that promise to fix everything:
+- Agile will fix your planning!
+- Microservices will fix your monolith!
+- DevOps will fix your silos!
+- AI will fix your... everything!

+Then we spend more time implementing the paradigm than solving the original problem.
+The cure becomes the disease.

+### Magic Launcher's Single Mindedness

+Magic Launcher solves exactly ONE problem:
+- You want to click button
+- You want thing to happen
+- You want this to be fast

+It doesn't solve:
+- What button you should create
+- What thing should happen
+- Why you want it

+Those are YOUR problems.
+Magic Launcher just makes the clicking part work.

+### The Anti-Methodology

+This isn't a methodology.
+It's not asking you to:
+- Reorganize your team
+- Adopt new ceremonies
+- Learn new jargon
+- Buy consulting hours
+- Get certified

+It's asking you to:
+- Make tools that work
+- Make them start fast
+- Make them do one thing
+- Stop adding shit

+### Why This Section Exists

+Because every tool philosophy eventually becomes the thing it fought against.
+Agile became SAFe.
+Unix became SystemD.
+Simple became Enterprise Simple™.

+This section is the antibody.
+It's saying: "If you're drowning your problems in Magic Launcher Paradigm™ ceremonies, you've missed the fucking point."

+The paradigm is: have less paradigm.
+The methodology is: stop methodologizing.
+The tool helps you click buttons.
+That's it.

+### You Still Have to Solve Your Problems

+Magic Launcher won't tell you:
+- Which shortcuts to create
+- How to organize them
+- What automation you need
+- Whether that bash script is good

+It just promises that when you figure those out, clicking the button will work.

+That's not a small thing.
+But it's not everything.
+And pretending otherwise would make us just another snake oil methodology.

+Tools enable solutions.
+They aren't solutions themselves.
+THERE lies services, and they are what tools composite into.

 ## The Magic Launcher Paradigm: Part 3
 ## Platform Agnosticism and the Home Shadow